MetaMask/legacy-web3-extension/README.md

 # legacy-web3-extension

-An extension that adds MetaMask's legacy window.web3 API to your browser.
+An extension that adds MetaMask's legacy `window.web3` API to your browser.

 ## Usage

 1. `yarn install`
 2. `yarn build`
 3. Load the unpacked extension from `dist/unpacked/YOUR_FAVORITE_BROWSER`
-4. Add the latest build of the MetaMask wallet extension from [this PR](https://github.com/MetaMask/metamask-extension/pull/10015)
+4. Test with any build of the MetaMask Extension, version [9.0.1](https://github.com/MetaMask/metamask-extension/releases/tag/v9.0.1) and later

 ## Supported Browsers